How do Eskimos keep warm?

-The answer has three parts, first of all these people have lived here for a very long time and are more accustomed to dealing with the cold, such as desert tribes can handle the heat much better than someone from a colder country.
+Keeping warm here means more than just moving around and having the right clothing, diet, and survival skills make all the difference.
+People native to these areas have lived there for a very long time and are more accustomed to dealing with the cold, such as how desert tribes can handle the heat much better than someone from a colder country.

-The third reason is the clothing, with no company on earth being able to match the warmth levels obtained from clothes traditionally worn by the Inuit.
+They are also survival experts and are taught from a very young age how to recognize incoming storms and how to build their most commonly recognized home, the igloo.
+Their clothing is also something to brag about and no company on earth can match the warmth levels obtained from clothes traditionally worn by the Inuit.
 The warmest of these clothes are made from caribou skin which is sown 2 layers thick, with the fur facing towards the skin on the inner layer and the fur facing outwards on the exposed layer.

-They typically make this double skin layer type clothing on the boots, trousers, a long sleeve under shirt, an over shirt and anorak, which is a hooded jacket that was actually invented by the Inuit.
+They typically make this double skin layer type clothing on boots, trousers, a long sleeve undershirt, an overshirt, and anorak, which is a hooded jacket that was invented by the Inuit.

-This clothing is completely wind and water proof, and when wearing both the 2 shirts and jacket its possible to be outside for hours at a time in −50 °C winter conditions.
-Just for a comparison if you were outside in −50 °C with nothing on but jeans and a t-shirt, you would be dead in less than 2 minutes.
-Even the modern day winter jackets cant compare to the protection of Inuit clothing, i once watched a program about a group of people trying their luck at reindeer herding for a reality show in northern Siberia.
-When the mostly American cast turned up with their $1000 plus winter jackets the locals laughed at them and told them they would die if wore those out in the wild.
+This clothing is completely wind and waterproof, and when wearing both the 2 shirts and jacket it’s possible to be outside for hours at a time in -50 °C winter conditions.
+Just for a comparison if you were outside in -50 °C with nothing on but jeans and a t-shirt, you would be dead in less than 10 minutes.
+Even modern-day winter jackets can’t compare to the protection of Inuit clothing, I once watched a program about a group of people trying their luck at reindeer herding for a reality show in northern Siberia.
+When the mostly American cast turned up with their $1000 plus winter jackets the locals laughed at them and told them they would die if they wore those out in the wild.

 What are Inuit clothes made of?

 The warmest of their clothes are made from Caribou or seal skin, though skins of various grazing animals also work well, such as deer or moose.
-Polar bear skin also makes for some very warm clothing but is very thick and to heavy to move around in, instead mostly being used for blankets.
+Bearskin also makes for some very warm clothing but is very thick and too heavy to move around in, instead mostly being used for blankets.

 (Wild Caribou)